abinit/abinit/doc/tutorial/eph4zpr.md

 Since we are dealing with a polar material, it is worth checking whether our final DDB contains Born effective charges and the electronic dielectric tensor.
-Instead of running *anaddb* or *abinit* and then checking the output file, we can simply use:
+Instead of running *anaddb* or *abinit* and then checking the output file, we can simply use |abiopen|:

 ```sh
 abiopen MgO_eph_zpr/flow_zpr_mgo/w1//outdata/out_DDB -p